 We are almost at the end of our comparison between the Layla and the Purple.
 I have gone over the construction of each mattress, how each mattress may feel to different kinds of sleepers, and the similarities and differences between the two.
 Now, I want to sum up the major points to help you determine which mattress is best for you.

 If you are looking for a soft, plush mattress, the Layla probably has more options for you.
 Its soft side is significantly softer than the industry standard.
 Even on its firm side, it still maintains that classic memory foam feel of sinking into the mattress.
-If you are a strict side sleeper who needs pressure relief in the shoulders and hips, the Layla may give you more choices for comfort.
+It is one of my favorite mattresses for side sleepers who need pressure relief in the shoulders and hips.

 The Purple attempts to give sleepers a personalized experience with its adaptable polymer grid.
 Though this does expand its audience somewhat, strict stomach sleepers may still find a lack of support in the hips too much to keep good spinal alignment.
 Combo sleepers should enjoy the mobility and bounce that the polymer provides.
 Back sleepers should find a lot to enjoy here as well, because the Purple has enough support to keep spinal alignment in this position.